-- 1. Detailed status of the recovery activities this week to restore operations is listed below. - On day 240, during a 3.6 hour support with DSS-14, 279 commands were transmitted for battery state of charge recovery. - On day 241, during a 3.75 hours support with DSS-14, 420 commands were sent for transmitter carrier recovery.
-No carrier was detected by either the DSN station or the radio science receiver team.
-Due to the duration of the support and the increased commands for each step, only 19 of the 36 frequency segments were commanded.
-Three commands must be received sequentially to power on the transmitter. - On day 242, during a 4 hour support with DSS-14, 409 commands were transmitted during the support.
+- 1. Detailed status of the recovery activities this week to restore operations is listed below. - On day 254, during a 3 hour support with DSS-14, 320 commands were transmitted during the support.
 No carrier was detected by either the DSN station or the radio science receiver team after attempting to power on the TWTA for 30 minutes.
-While it was planned to test the newly developed conical search pattern during this track, due to a configuration issue loading the search pattern, it was not tested.
 Transitioned to battery recovery operations for the remainder of the support which consists of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off.